How many people ignore the qualifications for pastors presented in Scripture? Do your pastors meet the qualifications?

 The Scriptural titles for elders includes “overseers” and “pastors.”
 The position of elder comes the word “presbyter” and in biblical Greek, presbuteros, which means “elder.”
 A bishop is the position of “overseer,” which the KJV renders as “bishop” from the same Greek word, episkopos.
 The position of pastor comes from the apparent meaning “shepherd,” which are translated from the same Greek word, poimen.
 Elders, presbyters, bishops, overseers, pastors, and shepherds are all the same position in the churches of Christ throughout the Christian Scriptures.
 A bishop is also called “God’s steward” (Titus 1:7).
-Notice that there are no higher leaders than elders in the Church besides Christ in the Scriptures (1 Peter 5:4).
+Notice that there are no higher leaders than elders in the church besides Christ in the Scriptures (1 Pet 5:4).
 There are no archbishops, high councils, popes, or hierarchical presidents.
 There are a plurality of elders who shepherd one congregation as an “eldership” (1 Tim 4:14).
 Paul and Barnabas appointed elders in each church (Acts 14:23).
 Each congregation is led by elders who lead no other congregations (Acts 20:17; 21:18; Phil 1:1; 1 Tim 4:14).
 Note that there is a convention of Apostles and elders in Acts 15.
 Being a preacher, minister and, or evangelist does not make someone a pastor.
 However, when one is older, he may become an elders.

 Such men must meet the qualifications listed in the Scriptures.
 Give attention to the necessary qualifications of the pastors of Christ’s church.
 First of all, those desiring this position by title are working to pastor and oversee.
 These men are also to be elders meaning elder in age.
 Two lists of qualifications for pastors are presented in 1 Timothy 3:1–7 and Titus 1:5–9.

 First Timothy 3:1–7: